rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 # PiVPN Installation

 PiVPN is an OpenVPN setup and configuration tool.

+You cannot view the Pi-Hole web interface until you set up a VPN tunnel.
+After completing the PiVPN installation you will be able to access your Pi-Hole web interface using http://10.8.0.1 if you are using a UDP profile (desirable), or http://10.9.0.1 if you are using the TCP profile (less desirable).

 Ensure you have elevated root privileges by running this command in the bash shell: